ysennoun/smart-agriculture-with-k8s/README.md

 # Project `smart-agriculture-with-k8s`

-Build a smart agriculture project with Kubernetes and Knative
+Build a smart agriculture project with Kubernetes

 ## How to begin ?